prane-eth/Crypto_price_alerts/README.md

 ### Note
 I was not informed about the extension of the deadline till 10 AM.
-I couldn't improve the code. \
-If you want to allow me to improve the code or if you want any improvements, kindly send an email.
+I couldn't improve the code.
+If you want any improvements in the code, kindly send an email.
 I gained experience during my internship with Python, Flask, and APIs.

+My details:  \
+Email: haripraneethv@gmail.com \
+College ID: 18BCE7147

 ## Screenshots
 ### Signup